apache/spark/docs/mllib-guide.md

 ## From 1.6 to 2.0

-There are no breaking API changes in the `spark.mllib` or `spark.ml` packages, but there are deprecations and changes of behavior.
+The deprecations and changes of behavior in the `spark.mllib` or `spark.ml` packages include:

 Deprecations: